sociomantic-tsunami/libdrizzle-redux/docs/connection.rst

    :param options: The connection options to set
    :returns: A newly allocated and setup connection object

-.. c:function:: void drizzle_con_close(drizzle_con_st *con)

-   Closes and frees a connection

-   :param con: The connection to close and free

 .. c:function:: drizzle_st* drizzle_con_drizzle(const drizzle_con_st *con)

    Gets the Drizzle object from the connection object